curv3d/curv/docs/Theory.rst

   |gradient_noise|
 * Fractal noise (Fractal Brownian Motion):
-  Gradient noise is generated at a series of higher frequencies (different lattice spacings), and added together.
+  Gradient noise is generated at a series of higher frequencies (smaller lattice spacings), and added together.
 Higher frequencies are attenuated.

   |fractal_noise|